alaurenson/Shantou-2018/UNIX/README.md

 ### [A crash-course in R]()

-An underlying goal in bioinformatic analysis is to produce data that we can visally interperet.
+An underlying goal in bioinformatic analysis is to produce data that we can visually interperet.
 An endlessly-useful tool for this is R.

 R is a statistical programming language capable of handling massive data-sets (like those we're working on), and is something that all bioinformaticians should be aware of, if not fluent in.
 A huge number of academic publications use R data analysis, and we'll make use of it later in this course for a variety of things.

-There are other programing languages capable of performing similar tasks, but R is uniquely well suited for Bioinformatics.

 ----